Published Jeremy. Last Updated on March 2, 2023.

 The good news is there really is no wrong way to taste wine insofar as you actually drink what is in the glass in front of you.

-But for those who want to really stop and appreciate what is in their glass, some of the structured wine tasting techniques are perhaps the most fascinating.
+But for those who want to really stop and appreciate what is in their glass, some of the structured methods are perhaps the most fascinating.
 So in this one, we wanted to talk about these wine tasting techniques in greater detail!

 How to Taste Wine – The 5 S's and Systematic Tasting

-For those who are just getting into wine, the most common wine tasting approach you'll likely be told again and again is simply to remember The 5 S's– see, swirl, sniff, sip, and savor.
+For those who are just getting into wine, the most common wine tasting approach you'll likely be told again and again is simply to remember The 5 S's of Wine Tasting– see, swirl, sniff, sip, and savor.
 This is a beginner approach to evaluating wine compared to more structured formats, like WSET's Systematic Approach to Tasting.
 That being said, the premise of both is the same as you engage in five core steps: